 I heard this is about “gentrification.”
 Is it?

-ANSWER: This is about protecting MPHA’s properties from gentrification.
+ANSWER: In fact, this is about protecting MPHA’s properties from gentrification.
 Gentrification is what happens in the non-public-housing market when affordable neighborhoods, houses, and apartments become too expensive for the people who live there.
 Although the city or state may be able to pursue policies that slow or prevent it, MPHA cannot control gentrification in the private property market.
 However, we can control what happens with our own properties!
 Despite what you might have heard, our goal is to preserve deeply subsidized, affordable housing and do our part to fight against gentrification.

-Some people are calling this a “plan.”
-Does this mean you have a plan in place for all of the buildings?
+Do you have a plan in place for all of the buildings?
 What about my building?

 Is every building going to have major work done in the coming years?